Measurement of isolated photon-hadron correlations in $\sqrt{s_{\rm{NN}}}$ = 5.02 TeV pp and p-Pb collisions: Isolated photon selection

-Most single-photon clusters yield $\lambdasquare\approx 0.25$, as shown in Figure \ref{fig:TemplateFit} where the signal is displayed in blue.
+Most single-photon clusters yield $\lambdasquare\approx 0.25$, as shown in Figure \ref{fig:TemplateFit} where the signal is displayed in blue and the background is displayed in yellow.
+Figure 1 is discussed in more detail in section 6.
 Consequently, a cluster selection of $\lambdasquare<0.30$ is applied irrespective of \pt.
 Simulations indicate this results in a signal efficiency of about 90$\%$ with no significant \pt~dependence.

 The main background remaining after the cluster and isolation cuts arises from multijet events where one jet typically contains a $\pi^{0}$ or $\eta$ that carries most of the jet energy and the decay photons are misidentified as single photons.
 The magnitude of this background is quantified in Section \ref{sec:purity}.